 Ki Pro GO is a portable multi-channel H.264 recorder offering up to 4-channels of simultaneous HD and SD recording to off the shelf USB drives with redundant recording capabilities, and now with new v3.0 firmware, recording to network storage.

 4x 3G-SDI and 4x HDMI digital video inputs with flexible channel assignments provides connections to the latest video sources, including cameras and DSLRs.
 Incoming video sources do not have to be genlocked due to Ki Pro GO's input frame syncs.
 Ki Pro GO also features AJA's high quality de-interlacers on each input so progressive recordings can be made from interlaced inputs.
 High quality 2-channel embedded audio or balanced XLR analog audio can be assigned to any recording channel.
-Multi-Channel Matrix Monitoring enables multiple video channels to be viewed on any single HDMI or SDI display and Enhanced Super Out with v2.0 firmware offers timecode, media status and audio meter overlays over the SDI and HDMI monitor outputs.
+Multi-Channel Matrix Monitoring enables multiple video channels to be viewed on any single HDMI or SDI display, and Enhanced Super Out offers timecode, media status and audio meter overlays over the SDI and HDMI monitor outputs.

 Designed to be either portable or rackmountable with half rack wide, 2RU high dimensions, Ki Pro GO is well suited for use in any environment.

 The video and audio connections on the rear panel of the Ki Pro GO offers 4x 3G-SDI and 4x HDMI inputs with separate SDI and HDMI monitoring which includes Matrix Monitoring for multi-channel viewing on a single HD display.
 XLR Analog Audio in offers Mic, Line and Phantom Power for audio recording from master sources, mixers and more.
 HDMI and SDI 2-channel embedded audio or the XLR analog inputs can be easily assigned to each recording channel.
 Alternatively, you can use the second Analog Audio input as a LTC input.